alexmilowski/data-science/activities/twitter-acquisition/README.md

 Twitter data can be accessed over the Web by creating an application on their site and then using the access keys they provide for the application in your program.

-Note: You will need to have a Twitter account to create an applicaiton.
+Note: You will need to have a Twitter account to create an application.

 To create an application, follow this procedure: